-- First thing you do is you check the person over.
-If they are not responsive and not breathing, then their heart has stopped working and they are having a cardiac arrest.
+- Check the person over.
+If they are not responsive and not breathing normally, then their heart has stopped working and they are having a cardiac arrest.

 - Now, call 999.
 Then you do Hands-only CPR.

 - Put one hand on top of the other, interlinking your fingers.
 Your hand on the bottom should have the fingers open.
 Lock your fingers together, knuckles up.
 Then push down, in the middle of the chest right on the sovereign.
 Push down five or six centimetres.
 That’s about two inches.
 Push hard and fast about two times a second, like to the beat of Stayin’ Alive.
 Don’t worry about hurting someone.
 A cracked rib can be mended –just concentrate on saving a life.